Multiple brain activation patterns underlying successful visual short-term memory across the adult lifespan

 Abstract

-Cognitive task performance can be supported through multiple neural pathways, a concept referred to as brain degeneracy.
-We used a novel approach to consider brain degeneracy during a visual short-term memory task (VSTM) across the adult lifespan in the Cam-CAN study (n = 113, 23-87 years old).
+Cognitive task performance can be supported through multiple brain activation patterns, a concept referred to as brain degeneracy.
+We used a novel approach to consider brain degeneracy during a visual short-term memory task (VSTM) across the adult lifespan in the cross-sectional Cam-CAN study (n = 113, 23-87 years old).
 Our main goal was to identify subgroups of participants whose VSTM performance was characterized by distinct brain activation patterns.
-First, we identified seven brain modules that responded similarly to the VSTM task and resembled previously identified functional networks (adjusted mutual information [aMI] = 0.45).
+First, we identified seven brain modules that responded similarly to the VSTM task across participants, and resembled previously identified functional networks.
 Subsequently, latent profile analysis revealed four distinct subgroups of participants.
 Each subgroup was characterized by different recruitment patterns of these brain modules, predominantly in the frontal control module (FCM), visual module (VM), and default mode module (DMM).
 Subgroups did not differ in demographics or task performance.
 However, associations between brain activity and performance varied across subgroups, particularly in the FCM, suggesting that individuals may use different cognitive operations to perform the VSTM task.
-Further analyses revealed group differences in white matter integrity, mostly in the uncinate fasciculus, suggested that individual differences in structural brain properties may shape the different brain activation patterns.
-Altogether, our study contributes to our understanding of how multiple neural pathways could underlie cognitive performance.
+Further analyses revealed group differences in white matter integrity, mostly in the uncinate fasciculus, suggesting that individual differences in structural brain properties may shape the different brain activation patterns.
+Altogether, our study contributes to our understanding of how multiple brain activation patterns could underlie cognitive performance.

 Article activity feed